vmasrani/pyjanitor/paper/manuscript.md

 ### Design

-`pyjanitor` functions are named with verb expressions.
+Inspired by the `dplyr` world, `pyjanitor` functions are named with verb expressions.
 This helps achieve the DSL-like nature of the API.
-Hence, if I want to “clean names”, the end user can call on the `.clean_names()` function; if the end user wants to “remove all empty rows and columns, they can call on `.remove_empty()`.
+Hence, if we want to “clean names”, the end user can call on the `.clean_names()` function; if the end user wants to “remove all empty rows and columns, they can call on `.remove_empty()`.
 As far as possible, function names are expressed using simple English verbs that are understandable cross-culturally, to ensure that this API is inclusive and accessible to the widest subset of users possible.
+Where domain-specific verbs are used, we strive to match the mental models and vocabulary of domain experts.

 Keyword arguments are also likewise named with verb expressions.
 For example, if one wants to preserve and record the original column names before cleaning, one can add the `preserve_original` keyword argument to the `.clean_names` method: